 - Similar to traditional bicycles, e-bikes can decrease traffic congestion, reduce the demand for vehicle parking spaces, and increase the number and visibility of cyclists on the road.

-Parks will implement the new policy before the next 30 days, so be sure to check with the park you’re visiting for details about where e-bikes are permitted and any other considerations specific to that park.
+Parks are beginning to implement the new policy, so be sure to check with the park you’re visiting for details about where e-bikes are permitted and any other considerations specific to that park.
 Similar to traditional bicycles, e-bikes are not allowed in designated wilderness areas.
 During the implementation period, park superintendents will work with their local communities, staff, and partners to determine best practices and guidance for e-bike use in their parks.
 Superintendents will retain the right to limit, restrict, or impose conditions of bicycle use to ensure visitor safety and resource protection.
 Read the frequently asked questions below for more information about the policy.

 When riding e-bikes in national parks, follow all applicable regulations and be aware of these special safety considerations: